chisedotdev/livechat/README.md

 - `/room/others` - Others Chat Room

 ## Contributing

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)
 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature-branch`)
 5. Create a new Pull Request

+## Future Features

+- Ability to change username, email, and password
+- Ability to upload a profile picture
+- Auto-deletion of chat room messages when the room is empty
+- Dashboard will be fully functional in future updates